William Compton (courtier): Death

 In his will, which was dated 8 March 1523, Compton made provisions for Lady Hastings, his first wife, Werburga and his children.
 His will was made while his first wife was still living and not updated to provide for his second wife, Elizabeth, who was expecting a child at the time of his death.
 He died 30 June 1528 of the sweating sickness which killed several courtiers including Anne Boleyn's brother-in-law, William Carey.
 He was buried in the chapel at Compton Wynyates.
+Compton was depicted in stained glass in the chapel at Compton Wynyates and at Balliol College in Oxford.

 His widow, Elizabeth, was still attempting to claim her jointure at the time of her second marriage to Walter Walshe, a page of the Privy chamber in November 1529, and the matter had not been resolved by June 1538, when her father wrote to Thomas Cromwell on his daughter's behalf: "We both desire your Lordship's favour in her causes, else she is like to be wronged".